skycoin/User-Manuals/Personalizing your Skywallet.md

 After confirming the warning message to wipe the device, **all the data in your Skywallet will be erased except for the firmware updates.** The firmware updates of your Skywallet cannot be deleted and will remain the same as before even after the deletion process.

-You can also restore all your coins by using the Seed of a previously configured Skywallet, details on how to restore your Wallet are available on this section (Restore Backup)[https://github.com/skycoin/hardware-wallet/wiki/Restore-configuration].
+You can also restore all your coins by using the Seed of a previously configured Skywallet, details on how to restore your Skywallet are available on this section (Restore Backup)[https://github.com/skycoin/hardware-wallet/wiki/Restore-configuration].